 There are some analytic features like Power BI solution templates but those are just samples.

 Projects are very dynamic with a lot of different possible constellations.
-To deliver them on time requires deep controlling of the current plan and status compared to the initial value agreed with the customer.
+Delivering them on time requires deep control of the current plan and status compared to the initial value agreed with the customer.

 Project managers used to just save different versions of the plan in simple tools like Microsoft Excel or they used enterprise tools like Microsoft Project that provide multiple baselines.

 With Microsoft Dynamics 365 we need to find a way to save different project schedules while working with the live data, either on demand or fully automated.